PuneetGopinath/Sanitizers/docs/FUNCTIONS.md

     public function sanitizeArray($array, $filters=array("types"=>array()))

 Cleans a whole array one by one.
 It sanitizes the input string through above sanitize function according to the types given in `$filters["types"][$array_key]`.<br>
-And returns the sanitized array
+And returns the sanitized array.

 You can sanitize whole `$_POST`, `$_GET`, `$_REQUEST`, etc...